Jake DeRosier: Factory rider for Indian

-In June 1911 DeRosier tackled the 1911 Isle of Man TT race.
+In June 1911, DeRosier tackled the 1911 Isle of Man TT race.
 While he set fast time in practice, he crashed out of competition after leading early.
 Redeeming himself, he defeated English Champion Charles Collier at the famous Brooklands oval speedway in a match race just a few days later.

-At the Brooklands (England) races of July 8 he was recorded at 87 mph (The MotorCycle July 13, 1911).
+At the Brooklands (England) races of July 8, DeRosier was recorded at 87 mph (The MotorCycle July 13, 1911).

-At Brooklands on August 5, 1911 he broke the outright speed record (held by Henri Cissac since July 1905) when he covered a flying kilo in 25.2 seconds equal to 88.77 mph.
+At Brooklands on August 5, 1911, he broke the outright speed record (held by Henri Cissac since July 1905) when he covered a flying kilo in 25.2 seconds equal to 88.77 mph.

 He was riding his well known 7 hp Indian racer "No 21".
 (The MotorCycle August 10, 1911).

 Move to Excelsior

 After DeRosier returned from England in 1911, he had an argument with company founder George Hendee and was fired from Indian.
 He was immediately hired by Excelsior Motorcycles.
 He then set a kilometer speed record for Excelsior at 94 mph.